Nicholas Baptiste: Professional

 With his contract with the Maple Leafs concluded, Baptiste as a free agent opted to continue within the organization, signing a one-year AHL contract with the Marlies on August 15, 2019.
 In the 2019–20 season, Baptiste recorded just 3 goals in 29 games with the Marlies before he was traded to the Belleville Senators in exchange for Miles Gendron on February 24, 2020.

 As a free agent from the Senators, Baptiste continued his tenure in the AHL, signing a one-year AHL contract with the Texas Stars on January 23, 2021.
 Following the signing, Baptiste was named an alternate captain alongside Josh Melnick and captain Cole Schneider for the 2020–21 season.
 In the shortened season, Baptiste registered 12 goals and 24 points through 34 regular season games for Texas.

 As a free agent, Baptiste opted to sign his first contract abroad, agreeing to a one-year deal with Finnish club, Ilves Tampere, of the Liiga, on July 21, 2021.
 In the 2021–22 season, Baptiste quickly adapted to the European style, contributing with 21 goals and 35 points in 52 regular season games.
 He notched 5 goals in the playoffs, helping Ilves reach the semi-finals.

-On July 4, 2022, Baptiste left Finland after agreeing to a one-year contract with German club, Kölner Haie of the DEL, for the 2022–23 season.
+On July 4, 2022, Baptiste left Finland after agreeing to a one-year contract with German club, Kölner Haie of the Deutsche Eishockey Liga (DEL), for the 2022–23 season.
+In his lone season in Germany, Baptiste contributed offensively with 14 goals and 34 points through 46 regular season games.

+As a free agent Baptiste opted to leave the DEL and return to the Finnish Liiga, agreeing to a one-year contract with Tappara on June 22, 2023.

+After a successful season with Tappara, Baptiste left at the conclusion of his contract and continued his career abroad in agreeing to a one-year deal with Russian club, Vityaz Moscow Region of the KHL, on May 29, 2024.